igordejanovic/parglare/docs/lr_parsing.md

 Now the parser sees `+` token ahead and the tables will tell him to reduce the number he just saw to `E` (a number is an expression according to the grammar).
-Thus, on the stack the parser will have an expression `E` (actually LR states are kept on stack but that's not important for this little analysis).
+Thus, on the stack the parser will have an expression `E` (actually, LR states are kept on the stack but that's not important for this little analysis).
 This reduction will advace PDA to some other state again.
 Each shift/reduce operation change state so I'll not repeat that anymore.